Christian Kirk Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- In his one matchup against the Cowboys, Kirk's 86 receiving yards total is 26.5 more than his over/under for Sunday's game (59.5).
+- Against the Cowboys, Kirk racked up 86 receiving yards in his lone career matchup, 26.5 more than his over/under for Sunday's game.

 - Kirk caught multiple touchdowns in that outing against the Cowboys.

-- This week Kirk will face the NFL's 23rd-ranked pass defense (258.1 yards allowed per game).
+- The Cowboys have the NFL's 23rd-ranked pass defense this season, giving up 258.1 yards per game through the air.

-- At 1.3 passing TDs conceded per game, the Cowboys defense is ranked sixth in the NFL.
+- The Cowboys have conceded 20 passing TDs this season (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In last week's game against the Colts, Kirk was targeted nine times and racked up seven catches for 48 yards.
+- In last week's outing against the Colts, Kirk was targeted nine times, picking up 48 yards on seven receptions.

-- In his last three games, Kirk has put together 228 yards (on 19 grabs) and one touchdown.
+- Kirk has reeled in 19 passes (27 targets) for 228 yards (76.0 per game) with one TD during his last three games.

 Kirk's Arizona Teammates